 Most independent filmmakers start their career because they are really good at something.
 Some are really good at directing action, others have a flair for working with actors, and others are just good solid all-rounders.

 What many filmmakers forget is that it is a business which involves a host of different skill sets.
-They forget that filmmaking requires the basic business management skills such as: sourcing new clients and work, marketing and publicity, recruiting new crew and staff, and managing the cash flow questions that any small business has.
+They forget that filmmaking requires basic business management skills.
+Such as: sourcing new clients and work, marketing and publicity, recruiting new crew and staff, and managing the cash flow questions that any small business has.
 Add into this the creative mix and you have the potential for a meltdown.

 Running and more importantly, developing and expanding your movie career, is like growing and developing any type of business.
 It is unlikely that you will have the expertise to do everything needed yourself.